Chevy Traverse years to avoid — most common problems

 Most common Chevy Traverse problems

-Engine Troubles
+1. Engine Troubles

-Nobody wants a car with a faulty engine, but sadly, that’s one of the major problems with a Chevy traverse.
+Nobody wants a car with a faulty engine, but sadly, that’s one of the major problems with a Chevy Traverse.
 Its traction control could turn off at will, or the entire engine could lose power in the middle of a journey.
 The result is a collision or severe damage to lives and properties.

-Drivers have also experienced other engine troubles such as reduced engine power, check engine light on, and stalling engines while driving.
+Drivers have also experienced other engine troubles such as reduced engine power, the check engine light on, and stalling engines while driving.
 To worsen it, fixing this engine problem doesn’t come cheap.
 Customers spend a lot of money to get their engines running or replaced.

 Although Chevy tries to update its engines and minimize these issues to the barest minimum, engine troubles remain a thing for many Chevy Traverse models.

-Faulty brakes
+2. Faulty brakes

 As though the faulty engine is not enough trouble, some Chevy Traverse models come with every driver’s nightmare, faulty brakes.
 Its drivers have their hearts in their mouths as to when the brakes will suddenly fail because it eventually will.

-Steering problems
+3. Steering problems

 Some models of the Traverse tend to develop multiple steering problems once they attain about 110,000 miles.
 They could start gradually or suddenly pop up out of nowhere.
 The major complaints in this category were difficulty in turning and a sudden halt in the power steering.
-Other complaints included noisy steering, loose steering pump, and power steering fluid leak.
-Avoiding models with these steering issues could save you the stress of dealing with a defective steering system that could cost you an arm and foot to fix.

-AC/heater issues
+4. AC/heater issues

 Chevy never got it right with the AC/heater system starting from Traverse’s first model.
 From blowing the wrong temperature to failing components, there have been complaints about Chevy Traverse’s AC/heater system.